ForgeRock/frdp-uma-resource-server/README.md

 ## Create OAuth 2.0 *UMA Requesting Party (RqP)* Client

-This procedure creates / configures an OAuth 2.0 client for the Requesting Party (RqP) application which will access resources.
+This procedure creates an OAuth 2.0 client for the Requesting Party (RqP) application which will access resources.

 1. From **Top Menu Bar**, select `Realms` > `Top Level Realm`
 1. From the Left Menu, select **Applications** > **OAuth 2.0**